ignite/cli/docs/04 Use cases/03_nft/03_nft.md

 npm i zeppelin-solidity
 ```

-In our `contract` directory we add the solidity code for the NFT ERC721 Token that we would like to address, create the `contract/MyToken.sol` file and add
+In our `contracts` directory we add the solidity code for the NFT ERC721 Token that we would like to address, create the `contracts/MyToken.sol` file and add

 ```solidity
 pragma solidity ^0.4.24;